-The problem: Even with perfectly crafted content, employees can still treat training like a necessary evil amidst a busy work schedule.
+The problem**:** Even with perfectly crafted content, employees can still treat training as a necessary evil amidst a busy work schedule.
 It’s unlikely they will give what they’ve learned much thought when the course has ended.

 To counteract this, John Males, president of Fathom Corporate Training, says businesses need to pay particular attention to cultivating a culture of continuous learning.